SubhaArchuu/ApptoAppLaunch/README.md

 # ApptoAppLaunch
- Launch an application from another application - Flutter
+ Launch an application from another application

  step 1:  give the destination package name in first app
           ->add package name //eg: com.example.openapp.MainActivity this is my DESTINATION package